foundriesio/docs/source/user-guide/lmp-customization/lmp-customization.rst

 An example of using `tmpfiles`_ to create a directory under ``/var`` can be found in meta-lmp `collectd.bbappend`_, where `tmpfiles.conf`_ shows the directory to be created.

 .. tip::
    Files can also be created dynamically using a runtime service.
-See how to add a :ref:`Custom Systemd Service<ref-faq-service>`.
+See how to add a :ref:`Custom Systemd Service<ref-troubleshooting_systemd-service>`.

 .. _tmpfiles:
    https://www.freedesktop.org/software/systemd/man/tmpfiles.d.html